ukaszcholewka/mac_so_bash_profile/README.md

 ### Updating
-If you want to disable auto updates, find and delete line with `update_bash` command (probably at the end of file)
+If you want to disable auto updates, find and delete line with `update_bash` command (probably at the end of file).
+To avoid overlap, changes will apply in next session.